Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Methods

-In this work we begin with graphs $G$ on which we place diracs to use as node signals.
-We then generate a set of node features using the scattering transform formulation depicted in Figure \ref{fig:arch_supp}C and described in Section \ref{sec:geom-scat}.
-To achieve a graph representation, we summarize node features using statistical moments from \cite{pmlr-v97-gao19e} rather than the traditional sum or max operation We refer to this graph representation $S$.
+In this work we begin with graphs $G$, that generally have no features.
+To derive an embedding of such graphs, which use a set of $n$ artificial features, which consist of diracs placed on each node.
+These will allow the GSAE to capture the structure of the graph by computing the way these signals are scattered.
+We then generate a set of node features using the scattering transform formulation depicted in Figure \ref{fig:schematic} and described in Section \ref{sec:geom-scat}.
+To achieve a graph representation, we summarize node features using statistical moments from \cite{pmlr-v97-gao19e} rather than the traditional sum or max operation used in most graph autoencoders.
+We refer to this graph representation as $S$.

-The GSAE model takes as input the summarized scattering coefficients, $S$.
-In the GSAE model, shown in Figure \ref{fig:arch_supp}A, we use 2 fully-connected layers with RELU activations followed by the reparameterization operation described in \cite{kipf2016variational}.
+The autoencoder takes as input the summarized scattering coefficients, $S$.
+In the GSAE model, shown in Figure \ref{fig:schematic}, we use 2 fully-connected layers with RELU activations followed by the reparameterization operation described in \cite{kipf2016variational}.
 Batchnorm layers from \cite{ioffe2015batch} are interspersed between the initial encoding layers.
 The decoder of GSAE is comprised of 2 fully-connected layers with a RELU activation function on the non-output layer.
 For the regressor network, we an identical module as the decoder, only differing the size of the output layer.
 The loss which is optimized during training becomes,

 or,